Nubisa/JXPanel/docs/addplan.markdown

-#
+# Hosting Plan form

-Below is description of all available fields of adding/editing hosting plan form.
+Below is description of all available fields present on the form.

 <h3>General</h3><ul>
 <li><p><b>Plan name</b> - Once the plan is created, you will not be able to change it&#39;s name.</p>